qyzqyz1/Data-Science-Portfolio/Software Engineering for Data Science/Machine Learning with Microsoft Azure/README.md

 - **Score Model**: evaluate the each of the trained model by scoring them with the testing dataset
 - **Evaluate Model**: gain more empirical insights about the performance of the model and visualize the performance reports
 - **Predictive Experiment**: use the trained model to build predictive experiment for future predictions

-## Link to Azure AI Gallery
-The training model experiment can be viewed on my Azure AI Gallery [here](https://gallery.azure.ai/Experiment/Machine-Learning-Model-NBA-Data-Set), while the predictive model experiment can be viewed [there](https://gallery.cortanaintelligence.com/Experiment/Predictive-Model-NBA-Data-Set)

 ## Practiced Skills:
 - Microsoft Azure Machine Learning Studio